MariaChizhova/SE-2021/README.md

 ## Roadmap

-The roadmap of the project is available [here](https://github.com/MariaChizhova/SE_2021/projects/1)
+The roadmap of the project is available [here](https://github.com/MariaChizhova/SE_2021/projects/3)

+## CHANGELOG

+The changelog of the project is available [here](https://github.com/MariaChizhova/SE_2021/blob/hw_04/CHANGELOG.md)

 ## Contributors